 For the WPC Mitigation Initiative, services are claimed through invoicing biannually.
 Out of the ten LEs, three are eligible to submit claims through the initiative.
 The three entities submitted invoices for PATH WPC Services and Transition to Managed Care Mitigation for DHCS expenditures for the period of January to June 2023.
-These payments will be paid during DY 20-Q2 due to invoicing corrections and budget modifications.
-The next payment will be reported and invoiced during DY 20-Q2 and Q3.
-DHCS is working with one entity to complete invoices through the WPC Mitigation Initiative and receive payment for services from January 2022 to June 2023.
+Two of these payments were made during DY 20-Q2 totaling \$3,315,623.92.
+Additionally, a payment was made for one entity for the period of January through December 2022 in the amount of \$14,257,532.17.
+The next payment will be reported and invoiced during DY 20-Q3.
+DHCS is working with one entity to complete invoices through the WPC Mitigation Initiative and receive payment for services from January 2023 to June 2023.

 For the CPI Initiative in DY 20, there are nine facilitators and one policy improvement coordinator contracted to oversee 26 collaborative planning groups.
 Some facilitators oversee multiple collaboratives across different counties/regions.
-During this quarter, payments totaling \$3,677,251.93 were made to facilitator groups for meeting milestones.
+During this quarter, payments totaling \$5,140,266.94 were made to facilitators for meeting milestones.

 The CITED Initiative awarded funds are only disbursed for completed milestones.
 Awarded applicants are required to submit quarterly progress reports detailing movement toward goals, purchases made, challenges encountered, and milestones accomplished.
-During DY 20-Q1 DHCS reviewed and approved CITED Progress Reports for Round 1A and 1B approved applicants.
-As of March 31, 2024, \$94,723,353.33 has been paid out to Round One entities.
-In DY 19-Q4, DHCS reviewed and approved retroactive requests for Round Two approved applicants and as of March 31, 2024, \$349,257.49 has been paid to Round Two entities.
-Also, during DY 20-Q1, DHCS reviewed and approved CITED Progress Reports for Round Two approved applicants with payments to be released at the beginning of DY 20-Q2.
-DHCS is reviewing applications for CITED Round Three at this time and awards are expected to be announced by DY 20-Q3.
+During DY 20-Q2 DHCS reviewed and approved CITED Progress Reports for Round 1A, 1B, and Round Two approved applicants.
+As of June 30, 2024, \$94,723,353.33 has been paid out to Round One entities.
+As of June 30, 2024, \$16,977,813.27 has been paid to Round Two entities.
+DHCS is currently reviewing applications for CITED Round Three and awards are expected to be announced in DY 20-Q3.

-During DY 20-Q1, payments totaling \$1,680,501.85 were made to vendors for completion of milestones of approved TA projects via the TA Marketplace Initiative.
-As of DY 20-Q1 there are 175 approved TA projects.
+During DY 20-Q2, payments totaling \$991,050.25 were made to vendors for completion of milestones of approved TA projects via the TA Marketplace Initiative.
+As of DY 20-Q2 there are 431 approved TA projects.

 PATH JI Capacity Building efforts have awarded \$4,550,952.95 across 39 counties, including CDCR, to support initial planning efforts in Round One of the initiative.
-In Q1 of DY 20, \$5,458,465.67 in additional funds have been approved for distribution to Round Two approved applicants and \$5,495,830.69 have been approved for distribution to Round Three approved applicants for completion of milestones.
+In DY 20-Q2, \$2,353,906.00 funds have been approved for distribution to Round Two approved applicants and \$1,949,635.20 have been approved for distribution to Round Three approved applicants for completion of milestones.
 DHCS is also still reviewing remaining applications for JI Round Three and ongoing awards are expected to be announced in DY 20-Q3.